Rednaskel/FlickrFeed/README.md

 Any questions? maciejmalak@gmail.com

 This application is not an end-to-end solution.
+I would appreciate any comments about code style.

 I wanted to show how I can handle concepts such as:
 * MVP architecture, SOLID